matn7/CS-Notes/src/main/java/deployment/GoogleCloud.md

 **Why use the Cloud Machine Learning platform?**

 - **For structured data**:
-    - Classification and regression.
+    - Classification and regression
-    - Recommendation.
+    - Recommendation
-    - Anomaly detection.
+    - Anomaly detection
 - **For unstructured data**:
-    - Image and video analytics.
+    - Image and video analytics
-    - Text analytics.
+    - Text analytics

 ### Machine Learning API